lowlevelpabi/PL-System/README.md

 This update include modification of functionalities across the project.

-## Update changelog
+## Update changelog as of 07/04/2024

 ### mainForm (Home)
 mainForm Changes

-- Re-work in UI
+- [x] Re-work of UI Design
-- Added functionalities for client order history
+- [x] Added new selection for login and registration
+- [x] Translation of Indonesian word in homepage through Mouse Hover

+### mainForm (Products)

+- [x] Product panel box border color changed
+- [x] Added button inside the panel to easily interact with it
+- [x] Fixed bug where account selection is not showing when there is no user logged-in

+### mainForm (Cart)

+- [x] Changed and fixed the proper sequence of columns in datagridview
+- [x] Fixed the backend of the previous changes

+### mainForm (Settings)

+- Added new feature 'Setup shipping details'
+> [x] This feature allow the user to setup once their shipping detail and never input it again and again when buying.

-- Added functionalities for client cart
+- Fixed all text fields abnormal functionalities
-- Some changes in session handler
+> [x] Throughout the making and enahcement, the functionalities of the text fields is behaving in not normal or proper condition.
+This issues are already fixed now.

 ### Form1 (Login)

-- Re-work in UI Design
+- [x] Re-work in UI Design
-- Code changes in button handler on 'form1Functions'
+- [x] Code changes in button handler on 'form1Functions'

 ### Form2 (Register)

-- Re-work in UI Design
+- [x] Re-work in UI Design

 ### Checkout Items (Check out Form)

-- Some changes in functionalities.
+- [x] Added shipping details of the client
+- [x] Removed some unnecessary item/s in data grid
+- [x] Code functionalities alignment with the new feature
+- [x] Fixed code where computation of total cost is incorrect

+### Assets

+> Added new assets such as Images and backup class files for future enhancement.

+> [!IMPORTANT]
+> These changelog is almost the final changelog and the almost the final update.
+Continue the project on your own after.